ERC-8054/ERC-8054/README.md

 Using a monotonically increasing nonce (rather than block numbers or timestamps) ensures that the fork point is unambiguous and not susceptible to such manipulations.
-As each state update is recorded with a unique nonce, the fork can be precisely defined.
+This is because each state update is recorded with a unique nonce, the fork can be precisely defined.

+### Gas Cost Considerations

+Forkable tokens MAY incur higher per-transaction costs due to checkpoint storage.

+This trade-off could be acceptable for tokens where forkability provides significant value (airdrops, governance, migrations).

 ## Backwards Compatibility